twodee/madeup/docs/surface.md

 ![Surface Cylinder Inverted](images/surface_cylinder_inverted.png){:.midimg}

 Unlike the other solidifiers, `surface` doesn't know what is inside and what is outside your model.
 It will orient the faces in a default way that may not be correct.
-Usually we can fix this just by walk the grid in the opposite direction.
+Usually we can fix this just by walking the grid in the opposite direction.
 In our case, we can just negate the degrees:

 {:.mup}
 ~~~